Monika495/hand_gesture_recognition/README.md

 ## 🎯 Problem Statement

-- Manual gesture validation is difficult and inconsistent
+- Manual gesture validation is difficult and inconsistent.
-- No real-time feedback for gesture-based systems
+- No real-time feedback for gesture-based systems.
-- Lack of simple AI-based validation tools for beginners
+- Lack of simple AI-based validation tools for beginners.

 ---